Table of Contents

 The Central Dogma of Molecular Biology describes how information flows from DNA to RNA and then to protein; the latter being the business end of the organism-level transaction.
 As DNA sequencing rises in resolution and falls in cost, wider applications for genomics are found.
 Agriculture, biotechnology, pharmacology and global human standards of living all look to improve as a direct effect of comparative genomics.

-The genomes of virtually all living organisms are composed of deoxyribonucleic acid.
-DNA is a double helix constructed from the association of its four building blocks – adenine (A), thymine (T), cytosine (C) and guanine (G).
+The genomes of virtually all living organisms are composed of deoxyribonucleic acid (DNA).
+DNA is found in a double helix configuration constructed from the association of its four building blocks – adenine (A), thymine (T), cytosine (C) and guanine (G).
 A DNA chain consists of sequences that code for different proteins as well as regulatory sequences that turn the expression of genes off and on.